anoma/geb/README.md

 not in the folder that talks about the packages of those types.
-This is due to loading order issues, we thus load the `specs` packages before each of their surrounding packages, so that each package can build off the last.
+This is due to loading order issues, we thus load the `specs` packages before each of their surrounding packages, so that each package can built off the last.
+Further, packages like `geb.package.main` define out most of the functionality of the package to be used by other packages in `geb.package`, then all of these are reexported out in the `geb.package` package

-Further to make working with each package of an idea easy, we have the main package of the folder (typically named the same as the folder name) rexport their specifications so if one wants to work with the fully fledged versions of the package they can simply without having to import too many packages at once.
+Further to make working with each package of an idea is easy, we have the main package of the folder (typically named the same as the folder name) reexport most important components so if one wants to work with the fully fledged versions of the package they can simply without having to import too many packages at once.

-For example, the `geb.poly.spec` defines out the types and data structures of the [Polynomial Specification][f5ac], this is then rexported in `geb.poly`, giving the module `geb.poly` a convenient interface for all functions that operate on `geb.poly`.
+For example, the `geb.poly.spec` defines out the types and data structures of the [Polynomial Types][bd81], this is then rexported in `geb.poly`, giving the module `geb.poly` a convenient interface for all functions that operate on `geb.poly`.